manavi2005/IMC-Prosperity-Trading-bot/README.md

 # IMC-Prosperity-Trading-bot

-## Team name: Arbitragia and we placed in the Top 500 amongst 15k particpants.
+## Team name: Arbitragia
+Placed in the Top 500 amongst 15k particpants.
 Here's a break down of what we did.

 ## Algorithm